 How to Grow and Care

-Haworthia are not considered difficult houseplants to grow—if you can keep a pot of aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
-As with all succulents, the most dangerous situation is too much water—they should never be allowed to sit in water under any circumstances.
-At the same time, these decorative little plants can be grown in interesting containers such as tea cups and even miniature baby shoes.
-If you're given a Haworthia in such a container, make sure the container had adequate drainage.
-If it doesn’t, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the wicking action of the soil above.
-Finally, look out for sunburned spots on your plants.
+These succulents are not considered difficult houseplants to grow.
+If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
+As with all succulents, the most dangerous situation is too much water.
+They should never be allowed to sit in water under any circumstances.
+At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
+If you're given a Haworthia in such a container, ensure the container has adequate drainage.

-Haworthia are small (usually remaining between 3 inches (7.5 cm) and 5 (12.5 cm) inches in height) and relatively slow-growing.
-They are often grown in small clusters in wide, shallow dishes.
+Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
+Therefore, they are often grown in small clusters in wide, shallow containers.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
 When the cluster has outgrown its container, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
 This is also the time to take offsets for propagation.